ajiks143/spark-docker-kafka-de/README.md

  - build-docker.sh - Builds the Dockerfile and runs the docker container
  - Dockerfile - For setting up Docker container
  - entrypoint.sh - Script that runs when docker container is instantiated, This runs the spark-submit internally.
- - kakfa - Config file for creating Kafka container with Broker and Zookeeper
+ - kafka - Config file for creating Kafka container with Broker and Zookeeper

 ## **Batch Use-case**
 _**Use-case**_

 For the batch use-case, the data pipeline ingests source CSV files, runs the business logic using Pyspark and writes the output as CSV to the desired folder structure.